personal notes

 Assuming a dataset \( (X,y) \) of \(N\) training samples, building a Gaussian process requires an inversion of \(N\times N\) matrix which takes \( \mathcal{O}(N^3) \) time.

-The idea of sparse GP with inducing points is to replace the original data with a smaller dataset \( (Z, u = f(Z)) \) where \( f \) is the true latent function.
+The idea of sparse GP with inducing points (SPGP) is to replace the original data with a smaller dataset \( (Z, u = f(Z)) \) where \( f \) is the true latent function.

 The likelihood with the inducing points are: